-LIMATAFFLI); 1.
-TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ⊠TNWs: # linear feet # width (ft), Or, # acres. ⊠Wetlands adjacent to TNWs: # acres.
-2. RPWs that flow directly or indirectly into TNWs. ⊠Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: The unnamed perennial stream (which flows year-round) flows directly into the Kenai River (TNW). • ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) a jurisdictional.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: \Box TNWs: # linear feet # width (ft), Or, # acres. ⊠Wetlands adjacent to TNWs: 0.09 acres.
+2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: TEXT ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributar flows seasonally: TEXT Provide estimates for jurisdictional waters in the review area (check all that apply): ⊠Tributary waters: 185 linear feet. ☐Other non-wetland waters: # acres.
+Provide rationale indicating that tributary flows seasonally: TEXT Provide estimates for jurisdictional waters in the review area (check all that apply): ☐ Tributary waters: # linear feet # width (ft). ☐Other non-wetland waters: # acres.
 Identify type(s) of waters: TEXT 3.
-Non-RPWs 8 that flow directly or indirectly into TNWs. □Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus wi th a TNW is jurisdictional.
+Non-RPWs 8 that flow directly or indirectly into TNWs. □Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): ☐ Tributary waters: # linear feet # width (ft). □Other non-wetland waters: # acres.
-Identify type(s) of waters: TEXT

-8 See Footnote #3.
+Provide estimates for jurisdictional waters within the review area (check all that apply): ☐ Tributary waters: # linear feet # width (ft). ☐ Other non-wetland waters: # acres.
+Identify type(s) of waters: TEXT 8 See Footnote #3.